 Cash on Hand Before Expenses – Accounts Payable = Cash on Hand

 Starting cash is the amount of money you have readily available at the start of any given period.
-Below is a simplified cash flow example.

 Review and Track Your Event Budget